ToSStudio/TinyTFT_LT7683/README.md

 The Display used for this is a ER-TFT101B4-1-5553 available from BUYDISPLAY / Eastrising and was ordered with
 - 5 V power supply and
-- jumpered for I2C Pin Header Connection
+- jumpered for I2C Pin Header Connection.

+The display is mounted in a frame made of plywood veneered with aircraft spruce and mahogany.

 The intent is not high-speed graphics or video playback, but efficient control of a powerful display controller for **user interfaces, meters,